Lolabird/odin-javascript-exercises/README.md

+# Lolabird's Note
+Get the original exercises [here](https://github.com/TheOdinProject/javascript-exercises).
+They do updates all the time so what currently exists here, does not necessarily reflect the current state of these exercises.
+Also, if you're going through the Odin Project, currently, please try the exercises yourself before taking a look at mine.
+Otherwise Enjoy!

 # JavaScript Exercises

 These JavaScript exercises are intended to complement the JavaScript content on The Odin Project (TOP).
 They should only be done when instructed during the course of the curriculum.